chrissitxt/chrissi-zoom/README.md

 Hold **C** (default keybind) to zoom in.
 While zooming, use your **mouse wheel** to adjust the zoom level.

-To change the keybind, go to **Options → Controls → chrissi's Zoom** and look for "Zoom".
+To change the keybind, go to **Options → Controls → Miscellaneous** and look for "Hold Zoom".

 You can customize the mod's behavior by editing the config file located at: